amir29adib/booking_system/README.md

 # Booking System

-A web application built using Django and Django REST Framework (DRF) that allows users to manage their bookings.
+A web application built using Django and Django REST Framework (DRF) that allows users to manage their booking.
 This system supports JWT authentication for secure access and utilizes drf-spectacular for comprehensive API documentation.

 ## Features